Azure/ResourceModules/docs/wiki/The CI environment - Static validation.md

     1. Module should contain a [` version.json `] file.
   - **.test folder**
     1. Folder should contain one or more test files.
-    1. JSON test files in the `.test` folder should be valid JSON.
+    1. JSON test files in the `.test` folder should be valid json.
 - **Pipeline tests**
     1. Module should have a GitHub workflow.
     1. Module workflow should have trigger for cross-module references, if any.